 You will be expected to finance at least 25% of costs of the trip yourself or from other sources.
 Please be aware that we are not always able to fund you to the full amount that you have requested.
 Therefore, when budgeting for your trip, please take into account that you might not receive the full 75% that you have applied for.

-When allocating funding we seek out the cost of the cheapest possible flights, transfers and accomodation options at the time of decision and use these as bechmarks when assessing budgets laid out in applications.
+When allocating funding we seek out the cost of the cheapest possible flights, transfers and accommodation options at the time of decision and use these as benchmarks when assessing budgets laid out in applications.

 Creative Scotland, Wales Arts International (and Arts Council of Wales) and Arts Council of Northern Ireland (and Invest NI) are partners on the International Showcase Fund.
 Artists, bands and songwriters based in England, Scotland and Wales can apply for support for any international showcasing event.
 Those based in Northern Ireland can apply for support for any showcasing events based in North America and Europe.

 The International Showcase Fund has rolling deadlines due to varying event organiser schedules.